pedroojanuu/dalheticket/README.md

 > __IMP:__ You really need to start the server inside the project folder, if you start it in the repository's home folder it won't work as expected.

+For demostration purposes the password of all users is _"123456"_.
+If you want to enter as an admin there is already a prefined admin account with the email _"master@masters.com"_ and password _"123456"_.

 If you don't have time to download it, you can at least appreciate these screenshots of our website:
 ![Home Page Screenshot on Desktop]()
 ![Messages Screenshot on Desktop]()